DroneBase Recommended Drones + Which Missions Each Drone is Best For

 From mapping to thermal inspections, Missions that require higher-caliber drones, cameras, and expertise tend to yield a more substantial payout.
 So it pays to keep your gear up to date and remain at the forefront of drone technology.

-Here are the best drones available today and some examples of how our Pilot Network can use them.
+Here are the best drones available in 2019 and some examples of how our Pilot Network can use them.

 Our Go-To for Professional Aerial Photography: DJI Mavic 2 Pro